ToyTeX/Notebooks/README.md

-# NumericalNotebooks
+# Notebooks
-Notes and Notebooks in Numerical Methods
+Notes and Notebooks